Open-Source-Free-Realms/Launcher/README.md

 > AI Assistance Disclosure (very sad)
 >
-> Tools: Modified using Gemini.
+> Tools: Modified using Gemini and some others.
 >
 > Scope: Assisted with refactoring [describe specific area] and implementing [specific feature].
 >